FIFA ethics panel may rule soon on Blatter, Platini - paper

-ZURICH FIFA's ethics committee has convened and could soon take action on Sepp Blatter, head of the world football body, or UEFA head Michel Platini amid a widening corruption scandal, Swiss newspaper Tages-Anzeiger reported on Wednesday.
+ZURICH Oct 7 FIFA's ethics committee has convened and could soon take action on Sepp Blatter, head of the world soccer body, or UEFA head Michel Platini amid a widening corruption scandal, Swiss newspaper Tages-Anzeiger reported on Wednesday.

 The adjudicatory chamber can provisionally suspend officials for up to 90 days, as it did after police acting on U.S. warrants arrested seven FIFA officials in Zurich in May.